Call for Papers

 - Impact of application design on buffer size requirements.

-We accept two types of contribution: (1) a 4-6 page paper, possibly pointing to some additional online material.
+We accept two types of contribution: (1) a 4-6 page paper, possibly pointing to some additional online material, or (2) a 2 page proposal for a talk or for an experience report.
 Please use the SIGCOMM style file for LaTeX submissions, and equivalent formatting for non-LaTeX submissions.
-Accepted papers will be posted online and we will be working with the ACM to post in their library, or (2) a 2 page proposal for a talk or for an experience report.
+Reviewing will be single blind, please include author names on the submitted paper.

 - NOW: notify us with your interest to submit or perform an experiment

 - Register paper or talk proposal (submission site): Before October 15th at 11.59pm Pacific Time.

 - Submit 4-6 page paper or 2 page proposal (submission site): Before October 22nd at 11.59pm Pacific Time.

 - Final version of paper due: November 22nd.